The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 May of 1886 marked the opening of the opulent Crescent Hotel on its majestic hilltop location.
 It was built at a cost of almost $300,000 and was a showplace!

-During the building of the hotel Irish stonemasons carved and assembled 18-inch-thick blocks of limestone from a White River quarry not too far from the hotel.
+During the building of the hotel Irish stonemasons carved and assembled 18-inch-thick blocks of limestone from a White River quarry which was not too far away.

-One of these masons may be the hotel’s first ghost.
-He tragically fell to his death into what is now room 218.
-This room just happens to be the most “active” of the haunted rooms with slamming doors, visions in the mirror, and opening drawers.
+One of these masons is considered to be the hotel’s first ghost.
+He tragically fell to his death down into what is now room 218.
+This room is the most “active” of the haunted rooms.
+Guests have reported slamming doors, visions in the mirror, and opening drawers.

 This mason turned ghost is called Michael by the hotel and many visitors actually request room 218 in hopes of experiencing paranormal activity.